 We take seriously our duty to safeguard and promote the welfare of the children and young people in our care.
 Everyone at Milton Abbey who comes into contact with children and their families has a role to play in safeguarding children.
-School staff are important in the safeguarding promotion of the welfare of children.
-School staff form part of the wider safeguarding system for children to prevent concerns from escalating.
+School staff are important in the safeguarding promotion of the welfare of children, protecting children from maltreatment, whether that is within or outside the home, including online.
+School staff form part of the wider safeguarding system for children to prevent concerns from escalating, providing help and support to meet the needs of pupils as soon as problems emerge.
 Our local, national and international community of full-time boarders and day pupils require support specific to their needs and their ability to access support partnerships around the globe.